 Finally, the other advantage of this form of advertising is how targeted it is.
 Facebook allows you to pinpoint the people who will see your ads based on their interests, past consumer behavior, location, and a variety of other factors.
-AdWords is tied to keywords, so when set up properly, Google Ads will display whenever a user searches for a particular phrase.
+Google Ads is tied to keywords, so when set up properly, Google Ads will display whenever a user searches for a particular phrase.
 You can also target Google Ads to a particular location if you’re a local or regional business with a defined service area.

 As With All Things, It Starts With Your Goals

-Are Google AdWords and Facebook Ads the only paid online advertising options anyone should ever use?
+Are Google Ads and Facebook Ads the only paid online advertising options anyone should ever use?
 Absolutely not.
 We’re currently trying out LinkedIn’s relatively new Sales Navigator as a key venue for locating leads to small businesses and non-profits on LinkedIn and will write an upcoming post about our experiences with that platform.

 What options you choose will depend highly on your business goals.
 The first criteria is whether you are trying to reach consumers through search traffic or a social media platform.
 All of the major social media platforms have their own advertising options now, so if you’re trying to reach users on a specific platform, you’ll need to use that platform’s advertising options.

 Look for some upcoming posts from us talking about the specific benefits and drawbacks of Google Ads and Facebook Ads.